 2014 is going to be a phenomenal year not only for Pride St. Louis but the city of St. Louis as well.
 Pride will be celebrating its 35thanniversary and the St. Louis will be celebrating its 250 anniversary.
 Can you imagine the great events that will be taking place?
 The energy is just in the air!
 Matt has a great vision of what Pride can accomplish in the years to come.
 He is even more excited to be a part of the team making it happen.

-Ethan has a degree in Broadcast Journalism from Webster University and currently serves as the Sponsorship and Media Specialist for Amazing Pet Expos.
+Ethan has a degree in Broadcast Journalism from Webster University and currently serves as the Vice President of Community Partnerships for Amazing Pet Expos.
 He specializes in media buying and trading, strategic partnerships and sponsorship sales to established national clients.
-In addition, he is a member of the public relations team and is responsible for securing interviews and planning cross-promotional opportunities with various media outlets.
-He also serves as an event coordinator for various national pet events.
+In addition, he is a manager of the public relations team.

 Jason Morgan is a passionate volunteer and has been dedicated to Pride for three years now.
 Previously serving as the Director of Volunteers.
 He studied Business Management and is currently employed at Barnes Jewish Hospital in the office of Patient and Family Affairs.